-- Error(s) or delay in the reporting of public hospital funding, payments and services - Whilst dependent on stakeholders to complete accurate and timely end of month processing, we have a LOW tolerance for failure to meet our reporting requirements - 6.
+- 5. Error(s) or delay in the reporting of public hospital funding, payments and services

+Whilet dependent on state holders to come - Whilst dependent on stakeholders to complete accurate and timely end of month processing, we have a LOW tolerance for failure to meet our reporting requirements - 6.
 Inappropriate or unauthorised data release